WIDEROZ/MPSI2/Anglais/Cours/Vocabulaire.md

 Les sondages : Polls
 Taux de participation aux élections : Election turnout Faire pencher la balance : To tip the ballot
+Entry

+Pro life (adj) : Opposing abortion and euthanasia as they argue nobody can take away a life.
+Abortion is seen as a crime -> Pro-lifers (noun)

+Pro Choice (adj) : Advocating the legal right of a women to choose whether or not she will have an abortion -> Pro choicers (noun)

+Planned parenthood : is a nonprofit organisation that provide a variety of reproductive health services and sexual harassement.

+Swing states : States witch sometimes vote for démocrates and sometimes votes for republican

+Trigger laws